Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 # Docker Support

 This project can, and has, been containerized as a Docker container.
-Using Docker can eliminate workstation OS, networking, and Node.js differences that may prevent you from running the project successfully.
+Using Docker can eliminate workstation OS and Node.js differences that may prevent you from running the project successfully.

 See the **Dockerfile** which is used to create the container as follows: